SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    since that would be extremely surprising to clients.
    Further, forcing a syntactic requirement in an autoclosure context would defeat the whole point of autoclosures: make them implicit.

+..
+We don't actually have a story for creating weak references to self to avoid reference cycles when a closure stored in a property references self.
+   There are proposals for this in /swift/docs/weak.rst, but they are yet to be implemented.

 .. refnote:: References